H2CO3/Sparkling/doc/tutorial.md

 Here, `"foo"` will have the key 0, `"baz"` corresponds to `"bar"`, `"quirk"` to 2, and 1337 to `"lol"`.

+Hashmap keys and values can be arbitrarily complex expressions (as long as the keys obey the "not nil or NaN" rule).
+However, if a key is a single identifier ("word", "name"), then it's replaced by a string literal of which the value is the identifier itself.
+This aims to make the definition of objects using hashmap literals easier to read.

+The following code:

+    let hm = {
+        foo: "hello",
+        bar: 42
+    };

+is thus the same as

+    let hm = {
+        "foo": "hello",
+        "bar": 42
+    };

 By the way, this is one idiomatic way of implementing and using modules or libraries in Sparkling: one assigns functions as members to a global hashmap and accesses them using the bracket notation.

+If you really want to use the value of a variable as a key in a hashmap literal, you can parenthesize it (or, for numbers, prefix it with `+`):

+    let str = "the key";
+    let num = 1337;

+    let hm = {
+        (str): "a value",
+        +num: "yet another"
+    };

+Generally though, this shouldn't be needed very frequently.

 Use the `keys` and `values` methods of hashmaps to retrieve an array of all keys and all values, respectively.
 The following code snippet: